jessekhaira/Machine-Learning-From-Scratch/README.md

 This project implements a variety of fundamental machine learning algorithms in Python with NumPy.

 After implementing the supervised models, I tested them on simple datasets (datasets obtained from sklearn, tensorflow, etc) using the python framework unittest and expected the algorithms to perform up to par.
 When available, I compared the performance of my implementations to the standard implementations of an algorithm to ensure correctness.
-The directory containing the tests for the classifiers is [here](https://github.com/13jk59/Machine-Learning-From-Scratch/tree/master/machine_learning_algorithms/supervised_learning/classifiers/Tests).
-The directory containing tests for the regressors is [here](https://github.com/13jk59/Machine-Learning-From-Scratch/tree/master/machine_learning_algorithms/supervised_learning/regression/Tests).

 For testing the unsupervised models, I visually examined the output of the models and ensured they were feasible.
 For k-means clustering, this involved using the classic Iris Setosa dataset and assessing the output clusters that were produced by the model when k=3.
 For the graphical models, model outputs were produced during training which were verified (ie: as the model continues to train, it should produce better and better outputs).
-The directory containing the tests for the unsupervised models is [here](https://github.com/13jk59/Machine-Learning-From-Scratch/tree/master/machine_learning_algorithms/unsupervised_learning/Tests).

 ## Installation